davideaimar/RGB888-to-RGB565matrix/README.md

 ## RGB image to RGB565 C matrix conversion
 I used this script to quickly convert small RGB images to C RGB565 matrices for some projects with microcontrollers.\
 It is not meant to be a complete conversion, but it is enough for my purposes.\
 It read every pixel of the image and prints the 16 bit RGB565 value on the standard output.
-I sujest to redirect the output to a file.
+I suggest to redirect the output to a file.

 ### Usage
 ```